-Managing risk in your workplace involves thinking about what might cause harm to your workers, and determining whether you are taking reasonable steps to prevent that harm from happening.
+Managing risk in your workplace involves thinking about what might cause harm to your workers and determining whether you are taking reasonable steps to prevent that harm from happening.

-Identifying hazardsTo protect workers, begin by accurately identifying hazards in your workplace.
-A hazard is anything that may cause harm, such as chemicals, electricity, or working on ladders.
+Begin by identifying hazards in your workplace.
+A hazard is anything that may cause harm, such as chemicals, electricity, or equipment.

-Assessing risksAfter you determine what hazards exist in your workplace, the next step is assessing the risk these hazards pose to workers.
-The risk is the chance — high, medium, or low — that somebody could be harmed by these hazards, as well as how serious the harm could be.
+After you determine what hazards exist in your workplace, the next step is to assess the risk these hazards pose to workers, so you can dedicate the appropriate attention and level of control to each one.
+The risk is the chance that somebody could be harmed by these hazards, as well as the potential severity of harm.

 As an employer, you need to be aware of emerging risks, which can go unnoticed until a serious or fatal injury occurs.
 We provide risk advisories on new and emerging risks for various industry sectors and other general health and safety issues.